arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/content.md

 This tutorial shows how to build a simple user interface with your Portenta showing first a static view in the monitor and then, convert this UI into a simple dynamic application that shows in the screen a variable that updates with the time.
 The tutorial also shows how to  use the "task" feature of the LVGL library to run instructions recurrently.

-in this tutorial you learned how to build a simple user interface for the Portenta H7 and the configuration required to view the

 # Next Steps
 Now that you know how to build a simple UI in a screen, you can try to add more labels in the screen to show different stuff.
 Also be alert because we will continue growing the tutorials about how to combine LVGL with other features of your Portenta